DesignNerds/SystemDesign-Playbook/SystemDesignInterviewBytes.md

 - Sharding increases write throughput by distributing write load across independent database nodes, while replication increases read throughput by adding more nodes that can serve read queries concurrently.
 - Sharding increases write throughput by parallelizing write streams across independent storage engines, removing single-node CPU, WAL, and lock bottlenecks — provided the partition key evenly distributes write load.
 - Replication increases read throughput by horizontally scaling read capacity via additional serving nodes, but does not improve write throughput and may reduce it under synchronous durability guarantees.
+- In a sharded system, writes go to the primary node of the responsible shard.
+Reads go to that shard as well, but if replication is enabled, reads are typically offloaded to replicas to increase read throughput while preserving write capacity on the primary.

 ## Failure modes
 ### DB Failure modes